sgmurphy/wordpress-plugins/woo-advanced-shipment-tracking/readme.txt

 3. Select default shipping provider from setting page and add tracking number in order page.

 == Changelog ==

+= 3.6.9 =
+* Dev - Tested plugin with WordPress 6.6.1
+* Dev - Tested with WooCommerce 9.2.3
+* Fix - Resolved an issue where the Tracking Info email template was not being overridden in the theme/child-theme

 = 3.6.8 =
 * Improvement - Updated the string “selected” to use a non-translatable function for better compatibility.